KatriaDopex/Cute-Panel/README.md

 ## Overview

-Cute Panel is built to act as a self-sufficient agent with three main responsibilities:

-### 1. Social Media Automation
-The agent can:
-- Monitor Twitter mentions, replies, and DMs
+**Cute Panel** is an autonomous AI system written entirely in **TypeScript**, built to run social accounts without human intervention.
+It doesn’t just schedule posts — it actively participates in conversations, follows trends, interacts with users, and moves tokens on-chain when the moment calls for it.

+At launch, it's wired into Twitter and plugged into Solana, but both the social and blockchain layers are designed to be swappable.
+Whether it’s replying to a meme thread or tipping someone a few $PANEL tokens, Cute Panel runs the full loop on its own.

+Some things the AI agent can already do:

-- Post original tweets based on prompt-driven logic
+- Posts original tweets using prompt logic and LLMs (Claude)
-- Reply with context-aware responses using an integrated LLM (Claude)
-- Track hashtags and topics of interest (e.g., $BTB)
-- Engage with users through replies, likes, and threads

-### 2. Cryptocurrency Interaction
-The bot supports basic on-chain actions:
-- Creates and manages an Ethereum wallet
+- Monitors mentions, DMs, and trending hashtags
+- Replies to users with contextual awareness
+- Tracks conversations it’s involved in
-- Sends small crypto tips under defined rules
+- Sends out small crypto tips via its own Solana wallet
-- Interfaces with blockchain APIs via `ethers.js`
-- Logs transaction history and recipient data
-- Keeps keys and sensitive data encrypted and isolated
+- Keeps keys encrypted and isolated at runtime
+- Logs on-chain actions with traceable history

+The architecture is intentionally modular — supporting multiple models, prompt styles, token standards, and platforms.
+The goal isn’t just one clever bot; it’s a framework for running persistent, intelligent agents in public.

-> While we're launching this alongside the $PANEL token on Solana, the current implementation is Ethereum-based and platform-agnostic.
+> Cute Panel ships alongside the $PANEL token on **Solana**, but is built with multi-chain, multi-platform expansion in mind.

-### 3. Scalable Architecture
-The codebase is structured for adaptability:
-- Supports multiple LLM providers and prompt configurations
-- Easily extendable to additional platforms
-- Designed for external contributions and modular development
-- Can integrate with multiple chains and token types

 ---